ZviMints/PhoneCenter/README.md

 Department of Computer Science, 2019 <br />
 <strong>Project site:</strong>&nbsp;<a href="https://github.com/ZviMints/PhoneCenter">https://github.com/ZviMints/PhoneCenter</a><br />
 <strong>Made by: </strong> <a href="https://github.com/ZviMints">Zvi Mints</a>, and <a href="https://github.com/eilon26">Eilon Tsadok</a></p>

+# Run The Project:
+1. Open the terminal in this path: `PhoneCenter/CallProducer/` and run sbt `runProd -Dhttp.port=8080`
+2. Open the terminal in this path: `PhoneCenter/CallConsumer/` and run `sbt runProd`
+3. Start the MongoDB server.
+4. run the Kafka server by the following commends:
+5. `bin/zookeeper-server-start.sh config/zookeeper.properties`
+6. `bin/kafka-server-start.sh config/server.properties`
+7. Start Redis with Kitematic on `localhost:6379`
+8. Open https://apm.kamon.io/demo/demo/dashboards/ to get analytics.
+9. **Open the browser and go to the url `localhost:8080` and start to answer calls.**

 <h1>About The Project:</h1>
 <h2> We have developed an asynchronous system that aims to simulate the architecture of a telephone call center:</h2>
 <strong>Flow: (CallProducer Service)</strong>